 Contingency Fee Lawyer

-Generally, there are about four ways an attorney is paid.
-These four ways include: flat fee, hourly fee, retainer fee, or a contingency fee.
-The type of fee arrangement is disclosed to the client when they first sign their agreement paperwork.
-The American Bar Association requires that the type of fee arrangement be disclosed in writing to a client.
-A client is advised to never sign an attorney-client relationship contract unless it is disclosed to them in writing how the fee is going to be arranged.
+Generally, there are four ways an attorney is paid.
+The four ways are: flat fee, hourly fee, retainer fee, or a contingency fee.
+The type of fee arrangement is disclosed to the client when they first sign their agreement paperwork when taking on the attorney for the first time.
+The American Bar Association requires that the type of fee arrangement be disclosed in writing to a client prior to getting involved in an attorney-client relationship.

 A flat fee is a fixed fee agreement between a client and an attorney.
 The client pays the attorney a fixed amount that is not subject to an increase or decrease.
 Usually, flat fee agreements are used for minor projects between an attorney and a client.
 For example, filing trademark and copyright protections may require the client to pay the attorney the flat fee for getting it done.
 If the representation requires a large sum of money, the attorney will ask for a flat fee paid on a monthly basis.